stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ### Overview

 Vulkan implements the `STANDARD_VALIDATION` layer that provides an excellent error and diagnostics reporting mechanism, offering comprehensive logging as well as identifying common problems such as orphaned object handles, invalid parameters, performance warnings, etc.  This functionality is not mandatory but its safe to say it is _highly_ recommended during development, so we will address it now before we progress any further.

+Note that we will still implement comprehensive argument and logic validation throughout JOVE (even if this replicates the validation layer) such that we can identify bugs and errors sooner rather than later.

 However there is a complication - the reporting mechanism is not a core part of the API but is itself an extension: the relevant function pointers must be looked up from the instance and the associated data structures are determined from the Vulkan documentation.